Skip to content

 eiusmod tempor incididunt ut labore et dolore magna aliqua.

-• width (int): The maximum width of each line.
+The maximum line width.
 Default is 80.

 pretty_format()